 The Foundation’s free Home Sharing Program helps link adult “hosts” with extra private spaces in their homes or apartments with appropriate adult “guests” to share their space.
 One of the matchmates must be age 60 or older.
 The program also serves adult “hosts” age 55 or older, who are interested in sharing with developmentally disabled adult “guests” capable of independent living.

-For more than two decades, the enthusiasm of participants in the Foundation’s Home Sharing Program has run high.
-Home Sharing has also been gaining national recognition as an affordable housing opportunity that can provide financial relief as well as companionship.
+For more than three decades, the enthusiasm of participants in the Foundation’s Home Sharing Program has run high.
+Home Sharing has attracted considerable recognition in the media as a fresh approach that works and had also gained national recognition as an affordable housing opportunity that can provide financial relief as well as companionship.
 Both hosts and guests benefit from reduced housing costs and the possibility of companionship to offset the isolation and loneliness experienced by many living alone.

 According to Amy Ronek, a 32 year old Home Sharing “guest” in Manhattan: “After moving to New York from Iowa, I found that it was much harder to find a job than to find a comfortable, affordable home in Manhattan.
 The Foundation’s Home Sharing Program’s professional staff quickly found the perfect home for me, matching me with Maxine, a wonderful ‘host’.
 That’s why home sharing turned out to be such a great solution.”